 Altar Serving at St. Charles is open to boys and girls, beginning at 4th grade, who belong to the parish.
 New servers are trained before serving, and are assigned to serve with experienced servers for at least their first year.
 The altar serving schedule is compiled every three months, and is sent to all servers via e-mail .
 In most cases, servers will serve 4-6 masses during each three-month period.
 Servers may serve well into their high school years and are encouraged to continue serving for as long as possible.
 Here at St. Charles, we strongly believe that it is a great honor to be an Altar Server, and we enthusiastically encourage all young people of our Parish to become involved in this very important ministry.

-If interested in becoming an altar server, or if you would like more information, please contact Dave Steklenski or our offices.
+If interested in becoming an altar server, or if you would like more information, please contact Dave Steklenski or the Parish Office.